IDE Remote Mode

 Viewing captured turns

 Captured turns appear in the Turns tab on the task editor page in the web application.
-They are displayed alongside comments and todos, with visual badges indicating the source (Copilot, Claude, Codex).
+They are displayed alongside comments and todos, with visual badges indicating the source (Copilot or Claude).

 Resume context

-The underlying extension code now uses a unified task timeline abstraction, and /resume includes board comments as well as captured chat turns so user steering on the task board is visible in resumed chat context.
+Either way, resume includes board comments as well as captured chat turns, so steering you did on the task board is visible in the resumed session.

 Debugging capture delay